Smith Electric Vehicles: SmithLink

 SmithLink arose from the desire to understand how a fleet of all-electric vehicles performs under a variety of conditions, such as topology, temperature and driving style.
 In 2010, a team was formed to design a system for the collection and processing of data to aid product development.
 SmithLink was rolled out on several key UK and US fleets.

 When SmithLink began, there was no secure and reliable transmission protocol for high-volume data transmission over public networks (the data portions of the mobile GPRS spectrum).
 Smith worked with the Advanced Message Queuing Protocol (AMQP) working group and OASIS to define a standard protocol for messaging interoperability.
 SmithLink was one of the first heavy users of the AMQP protocol for telemetry transmission.
-By 2014, the system has been installed in over 800 vehicles worldwide; in March of that year, SmithLink had recorded over of 8.5 million miles of data on its electric trucks.
+By 2014, the system had been installed in over 800 vehicles worldwide; in March of that year, SmithLink had recorded over of 8.5 million miles of data on its electric trucks.